zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_5_forecasting-service-model.md

 ## Introduction

-In this session, we will show you how to train a forecasting model, and make forecast with new data.
+In this session, we will show you how to use our create and get forecast APIs.

 ***Estimated Lab Time***: 30 minutes

 ### Objectives

 In this lab, you will:
-- Learn to train a forecasting model with created data asset
+- Learn to use forecast API
-- Learn to verify the trained model performance
+- Learn to get forecasts and predictions intervals for the forecast horizon
-- Generate forecast for desired horizon set in payload of forecast train settings

 ### Prerequisites
 - A Free tier or paid tenancy account in OCI
-- Understand basic forecast model training and model selection process
+- You have completed all the tasks in Lab 2

 ## Task 1: Create a Forecast model